PLangHQ/plang/Documentation/PlangOrOpenAI.md

 # Plang Guide

-Welcome to the Plang guide!
-Plang is a powerful programming language that runs on Windows, Linux, and MacOS.
-This guide will help you understand how to use Plang effectively.
+We go over the default built in PLang LLM service or if you like to use OpenAI directly.

 ## Using Plang Service